shitcoinswap/.github/profile/README.md

 # Welcome to Shitcoin Swap

 The brokerage platform created by shitcoiners, for shitcoiners.
 Open source.
 Poop-branded.
-As things are ought to be.
+They way things ought to be.

 The financial future never looked shittier.